Release Notes

 Chapter 1.
 OpenShift Service Mesh release notes Copy linkLink copied to clipboard!

-Red Hat OpenShift Service Mesh release notes contain information about new features and enhancements, deprecated features, technology preview features, bug fixes, and known issues.
-They contain a set of tables for supported component versions and Istio features, and are organized by OpenShift Service Mesh version.
+The Red Hat OpenShift Service Mesh release notes provide details about new features and enhancements, deprecated features, technology preview features, fixed issues, and known issues.
+The release notes also include tables for supported component versions and Istio features, organized by OpenShift Service Mesh version.

 For additional information about the Red Hat OpenShift Service Mesh life cycle and supported platforms, refer to the OpenShift Operator Life Cycles.